DigitalCloud/advanced-notifications/README.md

 ```

+You can pass the notifiable objects to the event or you leave this job to the notification itself.

-NewPurchase event look like this:
+NewPurchase look like this:

 ```php